rajith24/Matlab-GUI-ROS-Carla-Interface/README.md

 >   * But to get an outlook of my project go to demo section below.

 ## Project Demo
- You can look at some visuals on this link :
+ You can look at some visuals from this link :

 >   * [Integrated GUI Application](https://drive.google.com/file/d/139vJ0JoQv0nOsuwXV9Fn4ETY1OuQP551/view?usp=sharing)